-TritonEd: This is where you access the syllabus, the Intermediate Microeconomics Video Handbook, class handouts, your grades, homework assignments, etc. I have also posted my past 100A exams to give you some additional practice.
-NOTE: I will not post answers to my past exams but we are happy to work on these problems with you during office hours and discussion section.
+Canvas: This is where you access the syllabus, the Microeconomics Video Handbook, class handouts, your grades, homework assignments, etc. I post my past 100A exams to give you some additional practice but I do not post answers.
+We are happy to work on these problems with you during office hours and in section.

 Piazza: We will use Piazza for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
 Rather than emailing questions to me or the TA, I encourage you to post your questions on Piazza.
-If you are in the top quarter of good answerers, you will earn a 10 point bonus.
-Find our class page at: https://piazza.com/ucsd/summer2017/econ100a
+If you are in the top quarter of good answerers, you will earn a 10 point bonus (be sure to use your UCSD e-mail when you sign up so I can give you the extra credit).
+Find our class page at: https://piazza.com/ucsd/summer2019/econ100a/home

-Weekly Homework: It is tremendously important that you keep up with the course and that you practice solving economic problems.
-We give you two incentives for keeping up.
+Weekly Homework: It is very important that you keep up with the course and that you practice solving economic problems.
+We give you three incentives for keeping up.

-- 1. Quizzes: There will be 4 online quizzes worth 15 points each for a total of 60 points on quizzes.
-Quizzes can be taken anytime between 1pm and midnight.
-Once you open a quiz, you have one hour to complete it. - 2.
+- 1. Quizzes: There will be one in-class prerequisite quiz on Tuesday, August 6, and three online quizzes on Monday nights (8/12, 8/19, 9/2).
+Quizzes are worth 15 points each for a total of 60 points.
+Online quizzes can be taken anytime between 4:00 pm and midnight.
+Once you open an online quiz, you have one hour to complete it. - 2.
 Written homework: I will post 1-2 homework assignments on TritonEd each week.
-During Friday's discussion section, your TA will work on the homework assignments for that week and I will post the key on Sunday.
+During Friday's discussion section, your TA will work through selected problems from that week's homework and I will post the key on Sunday.
 These homeworks are voluntary, not graded, but are the most important part of the course.
-To make the most of your time in this course, do these homeworks.
+To make the most of your time in this course, do these homeworks. - 3.
+Attendance checks: Download the Canvas app and search for UC San Diego.